ORRb FOLLOWING TREATMENT WITH REZUROCK 200 mg ONCE DAILY

 Drug Interactions

-- Strong CYP3A Inducers: Coadministration of REZUROCK with strong CYP3A inducers decreases belumosudil exposure, which may reduce the efficacy of REZUROCK.
-Increase the dosage of REZUROCK to 200 mg twice daily when coadministered with strong CYP3A inducers
+- Proton Pump Inhibitors: Belumosudil exhibits pH-dependent solubility.
+Concomitant use of REZUROCK with proton pump inhibitors decreases belumosudil exposure, which may reduce the efficacy of REZUROCK.
+Increase the dosage of REZUROCK when used concomitantly with proton pump inhibitors

-- Proton Pump Inhibitors: Coadministration of REZUROCK with proton pump inhibitors decreases belumosudil exposure, which may reduce the efficacy of REZUROCK.
-Increase the dosage of REZUROCK to 200 mg twice daily when coadministered with proton pump inhibitors
+- Strong CYP3A Inducers: Belumosudil is a CYP3A substrate.
+Concomitant use of REZUROCK with strong CYP3A inducers decreases belumosudil exposure which may reduce the efficacy of REZUROCK.
+Increase the dosage of REZUROCK when used concomitantly with strong CYP3A inducers

-- Certain UGT1A1 substrates: Avoid coadministration of REZUROCK with UGT1A1 substrates, for which minimal concentration changes may lead to serious toxicities.
-If coadministration cannot be avoided, decrease the UGT1A1 substrates dosage(s) in accordance with the respective Prescribing Information.
-REZUROCK is an inhibitor of UGT1A1.
-Coadministration of REZUROCK with a UGT1A1 substrate decreased plasma concentrations of the glucuronide metabolite, which may increase the risk of adverse reactions related to sensitive substrates of UGT1A1
+- Certain UGT1A1 Substrates: Avoid concomitant use of REZUROCK with drugs that are UGT1A1 substrates, for which minimal concentration changes may lead to serious toxicities.
+If concomitant use cannot be avoided, decrease the UGT1A1 substrates dosage(s) in accordance with the respective Prescribing Information.
+Belumosudil is a UGT1A1 inhibitor.
+Concomitant use of REZUROCK with a UGT1A1 substrate decreased plasma concentrations of the glucuronide metabolite of the UGT1A1 substrate.
+Concomitant use of belumosudil with other UGT1A1 substrates may increase their plasma concentrations, which may increase the risk of adverse reactions related to these substrates

-- Certain P-gp, OATP1B1, and BCRP substrates: Avoid coadministration of REZUROCK with P-gp, OATP1B1, and BCRP substrates, for which minimal concentration changes may lead to serious toxicities.
-If coadministration cannot be avoided, decrease the P-gp, OATP1B1, and BCRP substrates dosage(s) in accordance with the respective Prescribing Information.
-REZUROCK is an inhibitor of P-gp, OATP1B1, and BCRP.
-Coadministration of REZUROCK with P-gp, OATP1B1, and BCRP substrates increased their plasma concentrations, which may increase the risk of adverse reactions related to these substrates
+- Certain P-gp Substrates: Avoid concomitant use of REZUROCK with drugs that are P-gp substrates, for which minimal concentration changes may lead to serious toxicities.
+If concomitant use cannot be avoided, decrease the P-gp substrates dosage(s) in accordance with the respective Prescribing Information.
+Belumosudil is a P-gp inhibitor.
+Concomitant use of REZUROCK with P-gp substrates increased their plasma concentrations, which may increase the risk of adverse reactions related to these substrates

 Use in Specific Populations